ethaeral/ChatGQT/_posts/2023-04-15-Exploring-Categorial-Data.md

 ----

 ## What is a Categorical Variable?
-Variable that describes data that can be split into categories
+Categorical or Nominal Variable that describes data that can be split into groups with no intrinsic ordering

+Ordinal is like a categorical variable however there is a clear ordering of the category

 ## How do you represent a categorical variables?
 ### Bar Graphs
+A diagram in which the numerical values of variables are represented by the height or length of lines or rectangles of equal width.
 ### Two Way Frequency Tables
-### Diagram
-### Mosaic Plots
-### Segmented Bar Chart

-## Analyzing categorical variables
-Notes:
-### KA
-Variables:
-Indentifying individuals, variables, and categorical variables Variable that describes data that can be split into categories

-Representing A Categorical Variable with Graphs
-A diagram in which the numerical values of variables are represented by the height or length of lines or rectangles of equal width.
-- Creating a bar graph
-- Reading bar graphs
-    - comparing two sets of data

-Representing two categorical variables
 Two-way frequency tables are a visual representation of the possible relationships between two sets of categorical data.
 The categories are labeled at the top and the left side of the table, with the frequency (count) information appearing in the four (or more) interior cells of the table.
 The "totals" of each row appear at the right, and the "totals" of each column appear at the bottom.
+### Venn Diagram
 A Venn diagram is an illustration that uses circles to show the relationships among things or finite groups of things

-- two way frequency tables and ven diagrams
-- interpreting two-way tables
-- mosaic plots and segmented bar chart
+### Mosaic Plots
 A mosaic plot is a special type of stacked bar chart.
 For two variables, the width of the columns is proportional to the number of observations in each level of the variable plotted on the horizontal axis.
 The vertical length of the bars is proportional to the number of observations in the second variable within each level of the first variable.
 Mosaic plots help show relationships and give a visual way to compare groups.
-- analyzing mosaic plots
+### Segmented Bar Chart
+A Bar Graph is used to portray the (grouped) frequency distribution of a variable at the Nominal level of measurement.
+Such variables are called Category Variables in ViSta.
+It consists of vertical bars drawn above categories such that
+The height of the bar corresponds to the frequency
+The bars are separated by empty space since the nominal level of measurement has separate, discrete categories.

-Statistic for two categorical variables
+## Analyzing categorical variables
-- marginals and conditional distributions
 Joint Relative Frequency: The ratio that compares an intersection of qualitative data to the total frequency.
 Marginal Relative Frequency: The ratio that compares a qualitative total to the total frequency.
 Conditional Relative Frequency: A frequency that compares a specific joint relative frequency to a marginal relative frequency.
-- conditional distributions and relationships